caleb-llh/technical-notes/kubernetes-security.md

 ##### how is kube api configured with certs?
 - when generating kube-api server cert CSR, alternate dns and ip are specified along in  `openssl.cnf`
-- specify ca, server, client cert/key upon start up
+- specify ca, server, client cert/key as start up command options
 - specify in `kube-config.yaml` the following info:
 	- ca cert
 	- kube-api endpoint